 Is Your Call for Papers Process Causing Outdated Conference Sessions?

 Attendees are flocking around the registration table to pick up their conference schedules.
-They’re eagerly picking out their sessions for the day, excited to learn about the newest trends in the industry (if they haven’t already done so on the
+They’re eagerly picking out their sessions for the day, excited to learn about the newest trends in the industry (if they haven’t already done so on the conference website, that is).

 But are your conference sessions featuring the most up-to-date educational content if you’ve chosen the accepted contributed sessions six months in advance?